sbt/sbt-native-packager/src/sphinx/formats/docker.rst

 Docker images describe how to set up a container for running an application, including what files are present, and what program to run.

-  https://docs.docker.com/introduction/understanding-docker/ provides an introduction to Docker. https://docs.docker.com/reference/builder/ describes the Dockerfile; a file which describes how to set up the image.
+  https://docs.docker.com/introduction/understanding-docker/ provides an introduction to Docker.

+  https://docs.docker.com/reference/builder/ describes the ``Dockerfile``: a file which describes how to set up the image.

 sbt-native-packager focuses on creating a Docker image which can "just run" the application built by SBT.

 .. note:: The docker plugin depends on the :ref:`universal-plugin`.

 Requirements
 ------------

-You need the docker console client installed and version `1.3` or higher is required.
+You need the version 1.3 or higher of the docker console client installed.
 SBT Native Packager doesn't use the REST API, but instead uses the CLI directly.

 It is currently not possible to provide authentication for Docker repositories from within the build.